AndryOre/bookmarks-import-export/README.md

 1. Click on the extension icon in your browser toolbar to open the popup.
 2. Choose between "Export" and "Import" tabs.
 3. For basic exporting:
-   - Select either HTML or JSON format.
+   - Select either HTML, JSON or CSV format.
    - Click the corresponding button to export your bookmarks.
    - Choose a location on your device to save the exported file.
 4. For advanced exporting: